Spelling variations: Haim, Chaim, Haym Avraham

 Languages

 Haim must have spoken at least half a dozen languages.
-He most likely first spoke Ladino, the Judeo-Spanish mother tongue of the Sepharad community in Ruschuk.
+He most likely first spoke Ladino, the Judeo-Spanish mother tongue of the Sepharad community in Rustchuk.
 Later in Constantinople, Haim is known to have written and given speeches in that language, confirming his knowledge of what was sometimes called "Spanish" within the Jewish community.

 He then learned French while attending an elementary school run by the Alliance Israelite Universelle, as this was the language used for most of the curriculum in AIU schools.
 French, together with German, was the lingua franca of the Jewish merchant middle-class, whether in Bulgaria or in the Ottoman Empire.